Virus threatens 'game over' for Japan's arcades

 “It’s sad.
 A friendly and social place has disappeared,” Suzuki said.

-Mikado manager Fukumachi jokes that his arcade will survive — “a bit like a cockroach.”
+Mikado manager Fukamachi jokes that his arcade will survive — “a bit like a cockroach.”

 He is planning a new crowdfunding campaign to stay afloat, having raised around $350,000 through his first last spring.